Nature of the Organization and Business

 Through December 31, 2022, the Company operated a Clinics business that was focused on providing business support services to anti-depression clinics in the U.K. and in the United States.
 Its operations in the U.K. involved providing business support services to registered healthcare providers who assess patients and, if appropriate, administer intravenous infusions of ketamine.
 Its operations in the United States involved providing business support services to entities that furnish similar services to patients who personally pay for those services.
 Operations in the U.K. and the United States were conducted through partnerships with healthcare providers and the Company did not provide professional medical services or psychiatric assessments.

-As of June 30, 2023, the at home services in New York, NY as well as in the U.K had been discontinued and we sold and disposed of our assets associated with the Clinics operations in Los Angeles, CA, and the U.K. The lease associated with the related property in Los Angeles was assumed by the buyer in the transaction.
+During the three months ended as of March 31, 2023, we discontinued our at-home services in New York, NY as well as our services in the U.K. During the three months ended as of June 30, 2023, we sold our assets associated with the Clinics operations in Los Angeles, CA and the lease associated with the related property was assumed by the buyer in the transaction.
+Accordingly, as of the date of this Quarterly Report on Form 10-Q, the previously discontinued operations of our Clinics segment have been disposed of.

 Basis of Presentation